Eshk1130/phishy/README.md

 Phishy is currently being expanded to support real saved email files.

-It can already:
+It can currently:

-* Parse `.eml` files
+- Parse `.eml` files
-* Extract the `From` field
-* Extract sender name
+- Extract sender name
-* Extract sender email
+- Extract sender email
+- Extract the email subject
-* Extract the plain-text email body
+- Extract the plain-text email body

-Automatic attachment extraction is currently under development.
+- Extract email attachments
+- Extract Reply-To headers

+The extracted information is automatically passed to the phishing detection engine for analysis.

 ---